 Using A Smoke Buddy Or A Sploof

-You can also make your version of the sploof if you cannot afford one.
-It involves a simple task using plastics bottles and dryer sheets.
+You can also make your version of the spoof if you cannot afford one.
+It involves a simple task using plastic bottles and dryer sheets.
 You cut off the bottle’s bottom leaving it open on both sides.
 Take the dryer sheets and pull them against both ends and secure the bottle ends with an elastic band, and that’s it.
 You have a homemade smoke buddy, and you can enjoy your cigar by blowing the smoke in the capped bottle which prevents it from escaping into the air.

 How Can You Tell If Someone Smokes In A Non-Smoking Apartment?